How a good pension helps with an ageing workforce

 - The decline of defined benefit schemes.
 Even though UK defined benefit pension provision has declined, many of today’s retirees still have significant DB benefits.
 But in the future, this will reduce, leaving more employees exposed to greater risk and potential detriment from lack of engagement.

-- Increase in State Pension age. the State Pension remains a fundamental part of most people’s retirement income.
+- Increase in State Pension age.
+Seventy years after its introduction, the State Pension remains a fundamental part of most people’s retirement income.
 But, as life expectancy increases and people spend a longer proportion of their lives in retirement, State Pension ages have risen, and we expect this to continue.
 In July 2017, the government announced plans to bring the State Pension age increase to 68 forward.
 And, analysis for the Department for Work and Pensions in March 2017 suggested employees under 30 may not get a State Pension until age 70.
 This poses a problem for both employers and employees as the State Pension age often drives when people can afford to retire.
 As State Pension age rises, individuals will increasingly be forced to work longer.
 This is fine for employees who want to continue working, but could cause disgruntlement and lower productivity from those who want to retire earlier.

 - Introduction of pension freedoms.
 In April 2015, pension freedoms brought additional flexibility in the way people can take income from their pensions.
 This may improve retirement outcomes as more choice in taking money out may encourage people to pay into their pension.
 However, there’s also a risk that people take benefits early, reducing their ability to fund retirement income.
 This is clearly also a risk to an employer trying to effectively manage an ageing workforce.